JanVUlrich/viridianlife/src/content/posts/veganism-vegetarianism.md

 * It is a fact that the deliberate detachment from our evolutionary past requires detachment from most natural processes as well

-* is a departure from human nature and evolutionary history This is not to say that this is bad or inadequate – it is just stating the fact that essentially, veganism
+* is a departure from human nature and evolutionary history

+This is not to say that this is bad or inadequate – it is just stating the fact that essentially, veganism

 Sidebar: It is the careful monitoring of nutrients (micro and macro), employed by the majority of the vegetarian/vegan crowd that skews most statistics and studys about the health status of the general population and its constituent cohorts.
 Simply because vegetarians/vegans need to more carefully manage their diet, they tend to live more healthy lifestyles overall.
 And conversely, those who demonstrate a higher than average concern for maintaining a healthy lifestyle,  are more likely to adopt a vegan or vegetarian diet.
 If corrected for smoking / drinking and substance abuse though, most of the differences in health outcomes tend to disappear.

+## Animal products played an essential part homo sapiens’ origin story

+The inclusion of meat, bone marrow and offal („nasty bits“) in the diet of our ancestors, the nutritional value of which only came into full effect with with the taming and controlled use of fire was a watershed moment in human evolutionary history.
+Suddenly, essential nutrients and precious energy became available, freeing up time for toolmaking, social activities and allowing for the growth of our exceptionally large brains over many generations.

+This adaptation is of course reflected in the essential dietary requirements of a modern human: we require specific types of Omega-3 fats , Vitamin B12, iron and other trace elements that are abundant in animal matter, but can’t be wrestled from plant matter in adequate amounts without prior preparation or processing.

+That being said, the addition of animal parts to our diets allowed us adopt intensely varied nutritional patterns and as a result thrive in a multitude of climates and environments.
+Take for example the pastoral Massai, who are known to subsist on copious amounts of dairy and bovine blood; contrast this lifestyle with the mostly starch-based fare of the tropical Kitavans, who are nonetheless more than happy to enjoy the spoils of a successful hunt.
+And let’s not forget the northern tribes that once roamed the northern polar regions between Canada and Greenland, who were (some still are) quite happy to subsist on seal blubber, blood and dried fish during the long cold seasons.
+For the human omnivore, the menu was always as varied and colorful as the local flora and fauna could provide.
+Seasonality, cunning or just pure luck were at times the only determining factor in the composition of our ancestral menu: when animals were abundant, they were readily huntend and consumed.
+When plants offered a rich bounty of fruit and seeds, they were consumed as well.

+It was only when humanity removed itself from the natural food web that it became possible to adpot a purely vegan lifestyle.

+There are many good and valid reasons for becoming a vegetarian, and fewer (but nontheless valid) reasons adopt a fully vegan lifestyle.
+Usually, these can be associated with one of these three categories: the concern for the environmental impact of the production of animal-based foodstuffs, a moral case for the abolishment of cruelty inflicted by humans, or religious prescriptions.
+And for some, meat, eggs and milk simply might just not be that appealing or downright disgusting.

 ## Factory-farmed meat is just as unnatural as soy protein based sausages